Angelica and Medoro: Scenes often depicted by artists

-Angelica takes Medoro off to a shepherd's hut, and nurses him there, falling in love with him in the process.
-When he is fully recovered they depart.
-The Villa Valmarana Tiepolo cycle (1757) shows both scenes.
+Cupid's waiting by Medoro with an arrow intended for Angelica is a common theme in arti.
+The Villa Valmarana Tiepolo cycle (1757) shows two scenes between Angelica and Medoro.
 The most popular scene in art is of the lovers carving their names into a tree in a sylvan setting; most often Angelica is shown doing the carving.
 It is when the hero Orlando, who is in love with Angelica, finds the names that he becomes furioso or mad.